tpogden/tpogden.github.com/_drafts/how-to-make-light-go-faster-than-light.md

 <a href="https://en.wikipedia.org/wiki/Full_width_at_half_maximum">full width at
 half maximum</a>.</aside>

-But doesn't special relativity tell us that nothing can travel faster than the speed of light?
+How do we square this with the causality requirement that nothing travels faster than light?
 Can this simulation be physical?

 ## Phase Velocity and Group Velocity

-To understand how this faster-than-light or _superluminal_ propagation works, we'll start with the concept of phase velocity.
+To understand how this faster-than-light or _superluminal_ propagation works, we'll start with the concept of [phase velocity][wiki-v-phase].
 Take a monochromatic beam of light incident on some atoms.
 The light will induce dipoles on these atoms causing them to radiate a secondary wave at the same frequency.
 That it's the same frequency is important here.
 The resultant superposition of the incoming and secondary waves then has the same frequency but a different phase.
 If this resultant wave lags the incoming wave an observer downstream has to wait longer to see the peaks of the resultant wave go by.
 The wave will appear to have slowed.
 This is what we mean by phase velocity, $v_p$.
 The outgoing phase velocity depends on the incoming frequency, which is how a raindrop is able to split the colours of sunlight in a rainbow.
-We call that dispersion.
+We call that [dispersion][wiki-disp].

 We relate the phase velocity to the speed of light in a vacuum by $v_p =
 \frac{c}{n}$ where $n$ is the refractive index of the material (the atoms in our